-Create an outdoor kitchen island with these free build plans.
+Create a large outdoor kitchen island on wheels with these build plans.

 But now that the pergola is built and we have installed the clear roof, it’s time to fill it up.
 What good is a big covered patio area if there is no furniture for gathering and entertaining.

 When we started planning what we wanted for our unused side yard, I knew I wanted a place to eat outdoors.

 I love dining al fresco in the summer.
 And the kids always ask if we can eat outside.
 But we didn’t have a space for it.